Skip to main content

 3. Create a values file

-Save the configuration below as values-enterprise.yaml and adjust domains, storage classes, and database settings for your environment:
+Save the configuration below as values-enterprise.yaml and adjust domains, ingress classes, storage classes, and persistence storage settings for your environment:

 image: